 It can’t be Christmas without a Christmas tree, and Strasbourg has a beautiful huge one that can be found at Kleber Square.
-Each year has a different theme to the decorations, this years was ‘the toys of yesteryear’.
-Fun fact: Strasbourg also has the biggest Christmas tree in all of Europe!
+Each year has a different theme to the decorations, when I visited in 2017 (photo above) the theme was ‘the toys of yesteryear’.

 For all of the above spots, I recommend visiting both during the day and at night.
 The lights at night make it magical but during the day it’s easier to see the detail of the decorations and displays!

 In 2018, the Strasbourg Christmas markets were the scene of a deadly terrorist attack that resulted in the death of 5 and injury of 11.
 As a result of this attack, and similar attacks that have taken place over the past couple of year around Europe, there has been a huge increase in security efforts around the Old Town and the Christmas markets.

 As you cross the bridges into the old town you will pass through security checkpoints.
 Those with luggage (from backpacks, to purses, to suitcases) may be asked to open their luggage for inspection.
 It’s not particularly invasive, but do expect to have your belongings searched.